Render Player API for Minecraft – The Things to Know

 Render Player API – Things to Consider

-Upon using the Render Player API for Minecraft, it is highly advisable for you to avoid using any other types of tools which load mods such as Forge, MCPatcher and others of the kind.
+Upon using the Render Player API, it is highly advisable for you to avoid using any other types of tools which load mods such as Forge, MCPatcher and others of the kind.
 The Render Player API is known to have compatibility issues with tools of the kind, and you must pick and choose all of your mods carefully unless you want your game to start crashing every single time you load it.
 It is also possible to separate the mods and loading tools in different sets in their separate folders and load them individually when you want to mix things up.

-The Render Player API for Minecraft will provide you with access to the RenderPlayer class and to the ModelBiped class which are respectively known as ”bop” and “bhm”.
+The API will provide you with access to the RenderPlayer class and to the ModelBiped class which are respectively known as ”bop” and “bhm”.
 In any case, the interface is definitely going to enhance your gaming experience, and it’s going to help you enjoy the game quite a bit more.
 Keep in mind that you need to follow proper instructions upon installation if you want everything to be handled perfectly.

-How to install Render Player API for Minecraft:
+How to install Render Player API:

 - Copy all class files inside this ZIP file to their corresponding locations in your “minecraft.jar”.